zhangmx1997/zhangmx1997.github.io/_pages/about.md

 ## Recruiment

-I am looking for **self-motivated** Ph.D. and master students who **have strong programming skills**.
+I am looking for **self-motivated** and **emotionally mature** Ph.D. and master students who **have strong programming skills**.
 You may find more information about our application and admission process [HERE](http://www.cs.zju.edu.cn/csen/2022/0817/c27006a2609353/page.htm).
 If you are interested, feel free to contact me.

 ## News